SmejkalJakub/HomeController/README.md

-# Prototype application for my BP for smart homes
+# Prototype application for my BP for smart homes (Windows PC only)

 This app serves as a showcase of Smart home application for my BP.
 It is just a prototype, the final application would be done in either MAUI framework or other multiplatform soulution.